By Head of Probate, Gavin Holt

-As an Executor named in a Will you have to deal with the property, money, possessions and debts (known as the Estate) of the person who has died, and you have to make sure that the beneficiaries named in the Will receive everything that they are entitled to.
+As an Executor named in a Will you have to deal with the property, money, possessions and debts (known as the Estate) of the person who has died.
+You also have to make sure that the Beneficiaries named in the Will receive everything they are entitled to.

-Family feuds are another common reason for appointing professional Executors.
-If there are likely to be arguments over the Will and who gets what, it can be helpful to have an independent professional act as Executor so that no one in the family can take over and have their own way.
-Thankfully, those situations are quite rare.
+Another common reason for appointing professional Executors is if there is a family feud.
+If there are likely to be arguments over the Will and who gets what, it can be helpful to have an independent professional acting as Executor.
+This way that no one in the family can take over the process themselves.
+Thankfully, these situations are quite rare.

-If an Executor does not want to get involved in dealing with the Estate, they do not have to.
+If a named Executor does not want to get involved in dealing with the Estate, they do not have to.
 They might be elderly, unwell, or simply not have the time.

-If an Executor wants to free themselves of the responsibility of dealing with an Estate in England or Wales, they need to sign a document called a Renunciation.
-That’s a legal word, but it basically means that they are resigning from the job of Executor.
-Once they have signed the Renunciation (officially called renouncing), their appointment as Executor is cancelled, and someone else – usually one or more of the beneficiaries named in the Will – has to step in and do the job instead.
+If an Executor wants to permanently free themselves of the responsibility of dealing with an Estate in England or Wales, they need to sign a document called a Deed of Renunciation.
+This basically means that they are resigning from the job of Executor.
+Once they have renounced by signing the Deed of Renunciation, their appointment as Executor is cancelled.
+Someone else – usually one or more of the Beneficiaries named in the Will – will then have to step in and do the job instead.

-If an Executor wants to renounce, they should do it as soon as possible after the person dies and before getting involved in the Estate administration process.
+If an Executor wants to renounce, they should do so as soon as possible and refrain from becoming involved in the Estate administration process.
 Things can get complicated if an Executor starts dealing with an Estate but then decides they don't want to be involved.
 It is much better to make the decision early on.

-Renouncing does not stop you from being a beneficiary of a Will, it only affects your appointment as an Executor.
+Renouncing as Executor does not stop you from being a Beneficiary of a Will, it only affects your appointment as an Executor.

-So what happens if there is a professional Executor named in the Will, but the family and/or the beneficiaries do not want them to be involved?
-Perhaps because you’d rather deal with the Estate yourself, or because you’d rather choose someone who charges a fixed fee to help you.
+So what happens if there is a professional Executor named in the Will, but the family and/or the Beneficiaries do not want them to be involved?
+This could be because they'd rather deal with the Estate themselves or because they'd rather choose someone who charges a fixed fee to help instead.

-In normal situations, it's always best to speak to the professional Executor, or the firm they work for, and explain to them that you would like them to renounce.
-More often than not, they'll agree.
-There's usually a fee, as there is some work involved, but it should be a reasonable fee – a few hundred pounds at the most – as it does not take very long to draw up a renunciation.
+In most situations, it's always best to speak to the professional Executor (or the firm they work for) and explain to them that you would like them to renounce.
+More often than not they'll agree.
+There's usually a fee, as there is some work involved, but it should be a reasonable fee.
+This should be a few hundred pounds at the most.

 For free initial advice and guidance call our Probate Advisors on 03306069584 or contact us online and we will call you.